Developer: SUPERHOT Team Publisher: SUPERHOT Team Additional requirements: Move controllers required

 “Although Batman: Arkham VR is not the game that will justify your PS VR purchase, it is still my favourite one thus far and I hope that it will set the standard of quality for future VR games.
 Rocksteady did not disappoint with the final entry in the Batman: Arkham saga, even if it is a bit short.”

 13. Apex Construct

-Developer: Fast Travel Games Publisher: Fast Travel Games Additional requirements: Move controllers preferable
+Developer: Fast Travel Games Publisher: Fast Travel Games Additional requirements: none (Move controllers recommended)

 Channel your inner Legolas with Apex Construct: a FPS VR game from the creators of Battlefield.
 You can tell that it’s been made by people who have mastered the craft of making things die; using Apex Construct’s bow is immensely satisfying, even if it makes you look like a bit of a goof.

 Journey into a post-apocalyptic world as the last remaining human in the middle of a battle between two powerful AI, or just shoot arrows at random objects.
 Its combat, while not perfect because of some tracking annoyances, allows you to command a shield and bow to dispatch the many robot enemies you will come up against.
 As with most PSVR games, Apex Construct is a little on the short side, but the playtime for you to arse around in with your bow is infinite.

 Developer: Evolution Studios Publisher: SIE Additional requirements: none

 From now until the day I leave this mortal plain, I will always maintain that Driveclub is the most underrated PS4 exclusive there is.
 Its VR counterpart is packed with content and overflowing with speed, though your stomach is going to be tested if you get light-headed on long car journeys.